Steppe and Soul – Pilgrimages to Mongolia

 Drawing from trauma-informed facilitation, Brandt creates spaces for deep listening, soul recovery, and embodied presence.
 He guides with integrity and respect for mystery.

-Upcoming Journeys
+2026 Journeys

-Custom Dates: Available for aligned organizations and private groups
+Custom Pilgrimages for private groups and organizations